-The District's elected and appointed officials considered many factors when setting the fiscalyear 2019 budget, including tax rates, and fees that will be charged for its various activities.
-One of those factors is the economy.
-The District is faced with a similar economic environment as many of the other local municipalities are faced with, including inflation, unemployment rates, and the effects of the global health emergency from COVID-19.
+The District's elected and appointed officials considered many factors when setting the fiscalyear 2022 budget, including tax rates, and fees that will be charged for its various activities.
+Preserving and maintaining the district's properties by making strategic investments in equipment and staff, reducing costs where possible and planning for future capital investments were all considered.
+The District was faced with a similar economic environment as many of the other local municipalities were faced with, including inflation, unemployment rates, and the effects of the global health emergency from COVID-19.